OldUnreal/UnrealTournamentPatches/README.md

 * Sizzl, batonix, ue, Zim: for extensive testing and feedback on the game server
 * uZi, batonix, zkyp, and the members of the UTCTF.pug community: for helping us debug the invisible weapon/flag problem
 * Sp0ngeb0b, proasm, Deepu: for extensive testing and feedback on UnrealScript-related issues
+* Buggie: for extremely thorough testing and for the record number of bug reports

 Finally, we want to express our sincerest gratitude to the following people:
 * Stacey Conley (aka "Flak"): this project would not have happened without her.
 Thank you Stacey, you are amazing!